-The set of admissible bounds are the minimal elements of $\allbounds$ with respect to the Loewner order.
-Because this is a partial order, there will generally be many minimal elements, mirroring the fact that there exists no universally best bound.
+The set of admissible bounds consists exactly of the minimal elements of $\allbounds$ with respect to the Loewner order.
+Because this is a partial order, there will be many minimal elements, mirroring the fact that there exists no universally best bound.
 Moreover, there will generally be infinitely many admissible variance bounds.
-The question is how one should pick one of these admissible bounds to use in the construction of a variance estimator.

-The procedures for deriving variance bounds that we describe in this paper yield admissible variance bounds by construction.
-However, as we discuss in the following section, that is not ensured by all bounds.
-In Section~\suppref{sec:testing} in the supplement, we describe a way to test whether an arbitrary bound, perhaps of unknown origin, is admissible in the class of quadratic bounds.
-Even if some experimenters do not find the procedures we describe here useful, they might want to use this test to check that whatever alternative approach they use gives them an admissible bound.
+We say that a procedure for generating variance bounds is admissible if it produces admissible bounds for all input instances.
+The procedures for deriving variance bounds that we describe in this paper are admissible by construction.
+However, if a bound is constructed in some other way, it could be inadmissible.
+In Section~\suppref{sec:testing} of the supplement, we describe a procedure to test whether an arbitrary bound is admissible in the class of quadratic bounds.
+Experimenters can use this procedure to confirm that the variance estimator they are using is admissible.